Windows Server 2008 R2: Support lifecycle

 Support for the RTM version of Windows Server 2008 R2 ended on April 9, 2013.
 Users had to install Service Pack 1 to continue receiving updates.

 On January 13, 2015, Windows Server 2008 R2 exited mainstream support and entered the extended support phase; Microsoft continued to provide security updates every month for Windows Server 2008 R2, however, free technical support, warranty claims, and design changes were no longer offered.
 Extended support ended on January 14, 2020, about ten years after the release of Windows Server 2008 R2.
-On July 12, 2018, Microsoft announced a paid "Extended Security Updates" service that will offer additional updates for Windows Server 2008 R2 Standard, Enterprise and Datacenter for up to 3 years after the end of extended support, lasting until January 10, 2023.
-In November 2021, Microsoft extended ESU support for Windows Server 2008 R2 until January 9, 2024, only for Microsoft Azure customers.